 “O Romeo, Romeo!
 Wherefore art thou Romeo?”

 You can find Romeo right here at Fox Moon Farm!
-Romeo is a twenty year old Paint Horse gelding.
+Romeo is a 21 year old Paint Horse gelding.
 As sweet and loving as his namesake, Romeo has shown time and time again his big heart.
 Although the first to get antsy at the grooming station, Romeo is also the first to pick out a client with heavy weight on their shoulders.
 He has a keen sense for identifying folks who need more emotional support and has a special connection with younger children.
 It’s hard not to fall head over heels for this lover boy!

 All sponsorship levels receive a tax-deductible donation receipt and acknowledgement on our website.
 Sponsors are encouraged to visit their animal, and volunteers are always welcome.